maartene/DCJam2025/docs/TECHDEBT.md

 - Similarity between health of enemy and party members

 ## 🚧 DOING

+## ✅ DONE
+- no test coverage for conversion of coordinate spaces, while this might be valuable.
+Maybe property based testing?
+- a lot of the minimap code could be tested, in particular the conversion of units and determining of correct tile names
+- missing test for color multiplication in Conversions.swift
+- should not be able to rotate when goal is reached
+- minX, minY, maxX and maxY are constants, so can be generated only once
+- missing tests in Floor
+- `enemies` in `World` should not just be a coordinate, and also wrapped in its own data type
+- Extract conditional in update
+- message chain in `LostConditionTests` because `World` exposes array with partymembers
+- enemies should be part of floor definition -> requires update to `makeWorld(from:)`
+- enemies are bound to floor
+- principal obsession in `partyMemberIndex`
+- array with partymembers should be wrapped in its own data type
+- there is duplication in `World` where multiple functions do the same check: see if player already won.
+Abstraction needed to conform to DRY
+- Convenience initiazer is not needed and is a risk if it is not updated in sync with the regular initiazer.
+- Feature envy in World.update on Enemy
+- Magic numbers for range in Enemy.swift
+    - [X] Range
+    - [X] Damage
+- DRY in MeleeEnemy and RangedEnemy
+- [X] Strategy pattern for Enemies
+- [X] DRY: move as much from strategies into default implementations as possible
+- Movement tests in `EnemyMovementTests` use hard coded paths, these should be generated using a path finding algorithm like Dijkstra or BFS
+- Is a KeyPath the right way of describing the position of a party member?
 - remove the @testable from the import statement in the tests
     - [X] Remove from `EnemyTests.swift`
         - [X] make `makeWorld` public